DigitalDefense/DigitalDefense.github.io/docs/_posts/2023-05-08-PRC-AI-Gray-Zone-Activities.md

 ---
 layout: post
-title: "AI will amplify the PRC's Gray Zone Activities in the Western Hemisphere"
+title: "I will amplify the PRC's Gray Zone Activities in the Western Hemisphere"
 date: 2023-05-08
 ---

-# **Briefing: AI will amplify the PRC's Gray Zone Activities in the Western Hemisphere**

 AI has the potential to significantly amplify the People's Republic of China (PRC)'s gray zone activities in the Western Hemisphere.